-• Retail warehouses which are large stores over 1000m2 specialising in the sale of household goods (such as carpets, furniture, and electrical goods), DIY items and other ranges of goods catering for mainly car-borne customers.
+• Retail warehouses which are large stores over 1000m specialising in the sale of household goods (such as carpets, furniture, and electrical goods), DIY items and other ranges of goods catering for mainly car-borne customers.

-- Those parts of a development which are to be used as social housing - Development by registered charities for the delivery of their charitable purposes - Self-build housing and self-build communal development - The conversion of a dwellinghouse to two or more dwellinghouses - Development of less than 100m2 of new build floorspace, provided that it does not result in the creation of a new dwelling - The conversion of, or works to a building in lawful use that affects only the interior of the building - Development of buildings and structures into which people do not normally go (e.g., pylons, wind turbines, electricity sub stations) - Any development granted for a limited time period.
+- Development of less than 100m of new build floorspace, provided that it does not result in the creation of a new dwelling - The conversion of, or works to a building in lawful use that affects only the interior of the building - Development of buildings and structures into which people do not normally go (e.g., pylons, wind turbines, electricity sub stations) - Any development granted for a limited time period.